MatthAlex/RomanNumerals/README.md

 make check
 ```

+To propagate through all tests despite STOP errors run `make check -k` instead.
+Jenkins *should* have this enabled.

 This will compile all tests and run them.
 Any invalid exit codes will be picked up, Jenkins included.